chef/chef-web-docs/content/api_chef_server_14.md

     contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: `chef`.
 -   `full_name` must begin with a non-white space character and must be between 1 and 1023 characters.
-For example: `Chef Software, Inc.`.
+For example: `Chef Software, gi.`.

 {{< note >}}